ksmonkey123/binfiles/README.md

-# hexfiles
+# binfiles
-Utility Package for reading, processing and writing .hex files
+Utility Package for reading, processing and writing .bin and. hex files